 - Neglecting unit conversions: Under time pressure, unit conversion errors are extremely common.
 Always check that your answer has the correct units and that the magnitude makes engineering sense.
 If a question asks for pressure in psi and your answer is 50,000, double-check your work.

-- Not eating enough during the break: A granola bar is not sufficient fuel for a 4-hour afternoon session.
+- Not eating enough during the break: A granola bar is not sufficient fuel for the hours of focused work still ahead of you.
 Pack a real meal and eat it even if you do not feel hungry.
 Your body and brain need the energy.

 After the Exam: Results and Next Steps

-You have finished both sessions, turned in your scratch paper, collected your belongings from the locker, and walked out of the testing center.
+You have finished the exam, turned in your scratch paper, collected your belongings from the locker, and walked out of the testing center.
 Now what?
 Here is what happens after the PE exam and how to handle the waiting period.

 When Do PE Exam Results Come Out?